 1. By Ship – The Most Popular Method

-- Choosing unwisely could turn into a huge headache
+- Choosing the wrong moving company could turn into a huge headache.

-Like on international moves, when choosing ocean freight for a move to Hawaii your household goods will be shipped inside a 20 or 40-foot container depending on their weight and volume (cubic feet).
+Like with international moves, when choosing ocean freight for a move to Hawaii, your household goods will be shipped inside a 20 or 40-foot container depending on their weight and volume (cubic feet).

-If there’s extra space left over, your shipping company may suggest consolidating your shipment with another to increase efficiency and minimize cost.
+If there’s extra space, your shipping company may suggest consolidating your shipment with another to increase efficiency and minimize cost.

-Alternately, you can reserve the whole container for your own exclusive use, but it’s typically more costly.
+Alternatively, you can reserve the whole container for your own exclusive use, but it’s typically more costly.

 This is called FCL, or Full Container Load.

-Many freight forwarders offer multiple services, like –
+Many freight forwarders offer multiple services, including the following:

-- Door to Door – When the company picks up your items directly from your old home and delivers them to your new one
+- Door-to-Door: When the company picks up your items directly from your old home and delivers them to your new home.

-- Door to Port – When the company picks up your items from your old home, but only delivers the container to the port nearest your new home (you’re responsible for getting it delivered from the port to your new address)
+- Door-to-Port: When the company picks up your items from your old home, but only delivers the container to the port nearest your new home.
+Then, you’re responsible for getting it delivered from the port to your new address.

-Not surprisingly, door to door service costs the most, but you’ll enjoy peace of mind knowing that experienced professionals are handling all the details.
+Unsurprisingly, door-to-door service is the most expensive.
+But, with this option you’ll enjoy peace of mind knowing that experienced professionals are handling all the details.

-Though it may be tempting to choose one of the latter two options to save a few bucks, it’s almost always a bad idea.
+While it may be tempting to choose one of the latter two options to save money, it’s not always the best –or wisest –option.

-Insider’s Tip: Remember, with door to port and port to port service you’ll be responsible for knowing regulations and procedures, and getting the container where it needs to be on time – and if it doesn’t make it it’s your problem, not theirs.
+Insider’s Tip: Remember, with door-to-port and port-to-port service, you’ll be responsible for knowing regulations and procedures, and getting the container where it needs to be on time.
+If the container doesn’t make it on time, it’s your problem, not theirs.

 2. By Moving Container – A Cost-Effective Alternative